Tomlee-abila/ascii-art-web-dockerized/README.md

-# ASCII Art Web Stylize
+# ASCII Art Web Dockerize

 This is a program that generates ASCII art based on a given string and banner style specified.
 The program uses a web interface that is appealing, intuitive and user friendly to displays the results.